garystafford/creative-analysis-claude-bedrock/README.md

 https://group.mercedes-benz.com/innovation/design/design-philosophy.html
 ```

-### Prompt Optimization Example
+### Prompt Optimization

-Have the model optimize the prompt.
+Asking the model to optimize the user's initial prompt.

 ```text
 You are an expert at optimizing large language model prompts for marketing analysts.
 Your job is to create a concise and effective positive prompt that will provide effective responses from a large language model, given the following marketing analyst's task description, which will accompany the these advertising samples: